School Health Supervisory Certification Program

 - Knowledge of recent research and application of basic research tools and techniques to problems encountered in supervisory positions.

-- The ability to work with paraprofessionals, teachers, student teachers and the auxiliary staff.
+- The ability to work with paraprofessionals, teachers, student teachers

 - Skill in curriculum planning and evaluation.